HypnoticLOL/cReady/README.md

 # cReady
-cMade By HypnoticLOL, SharkiArthur, and Cupdity
+Made By HypnoticLOL, SharkiArthur, and Cupdity

 # Whats cReady?
 its a iReady 'hack' that allows you to change certant things about iReady, this includes currently<br>